 An effective risk assessment reconciles Medivir's business opportunities and results with the requirements of shareholders and other stakeholders for stable, long-term value growth and control.
 Medivir continuously updates its risk analysis with regard to the assessment of operational risks.
-The risk work is reported annually to Group management and the Board of Directors.
+The risk work is reported annually to the Board of Directors.